 - The People’s Palace is a great attraction and the gardens are lovely.

-- There’s so much history in Glasgow Green to view (don’t forget to check out the Doulton Fountain).
+- There’s so much history in Glasgow Green (don’t forget to check out the Doulton Fountain and the Winter Garden).

-- The People’s Palace cafe is great so grab your lunch there.
-And the Winter Garden conservatory makes for an amazing place to sit.
+- The People’s Palace café is excellent so grab your lunch there if you can hear bellies rumbling.
+The Winter Garden conservatory is an amazing place to sit afterwards.

 - Take the time to enjoy the River Clyde at the Tidal Weir near the Albert Bridge.